 Yes.
-Submit Form C with the new procedure(s).
+Submit an updated Form C with the new procedures added to the list of existing procedures, along with all other current information.
 Include copies of the training documentation for the new procedures.
 The Board will review the information/documentation at the next scheduled Board meeting.